Lachlan-Mayne/english-notes/Peter/Human Resources.md

 ## Leadership Styles:
 **Autocratic:**
-- Total control over decision-making; des
+- Total control over decision-making; decisions are made and communicated to workers
+- Decisions can be made quickly
+- Clear instructions and structure
+- More skilled workers may feel undervalued
+- Largely reliant on decisions of 1 person

+**Democratic:**
+Employees are consulted in setting objective